adonisjs/legacy.adonisjs.com/docs/docs/guides/database/04-relationships/01-introduction.md

 - The `Profile` model must have the `userId` foreign key column.

 ## Preloading relationship
-Most of the times, you will find yourself preloading relationships.
+Most of the times, you will find yourself eager-loading relationships.
 For example: Fetch all users, along with their profile.

 ```ts
 const users = await User.query().preload('profile')
 users.forEach((user) => console.log(user.profile))
 ```

-You can also lazily preload relationships from a given model instance.
+You can also lazy-load relationships from a given model instance.
 For example: You already have access to the `user` model instance from the auth module and you want to preload the profile.

 ```ts
 const user = auth.user